Miche01/Biomechanical-Analysis-and-FEM-Simulation-of-Circular-Seating-Systems/README.md

 * Accuracy: Achieved a high correlation between digital and physical tests, with vertical displacement results showing a consistent <10% error margin compared to experimental benchmarks.

 ### 2. Human-Product Interaction & Anatomical Modeling
-To predict user comfort and pressure distribution, I integrated advanced human body models into the simulation environment.
+To predict user comfort and pressure distribution, advanced human body models were integrated into the simulation environment.
+Due to the research's time constraints, the study focused on the initial phase of this integration, which involved defining and isolating the anatomical regions of interest.
+As a preliminary validation step, a rigid support was utilized instead of the cellular padding to establish a baseline for the human body's mechanical interaction and weight distribution.

-* Virtual Anatomy: Utilized the THUMS (Total Human Model for Safety) AM50 model (50th percentile male) and S/B (Sitting/Bending) configurations.
+* Virtual Anatomy: Utilized the THUMS (Total Human Model for Safety) AM50 model (50th percentile male) and S (Sitting) configurations.

 * Model Optimization: Simplified the 2.1-million-element model by isolating the gluteal region.
 This reduced computational costs while maintaining anatomical accuracy at the contact interface.
     <div align="center">